Taufiqrahman571/sumunar/README.md

 ```

 **Notes**:
-- Always make sure all the EmailJS IDs when doing changes at EmailJS configuration, basically it will be always change when changes happen in EmailJS configuration
+- Always make sure all the EmailJS IDs when doing changes at EmailJS configuration

 ## Storing to Spreadsheets
 In this mechanism, messages will be stored in spreadsheets through Google Forms first that linked to Google Spreadsheets.
 Here are the steps to configure it: